 Skip to main content

 The Simulator allows you to test AI chat or email interactions.
-You can create a new simulated conversation to see how the system responds in real-time.
+It has two tabs: the Playground for ad-hoc manual conversations, and Tests for automated test scenarios with assertions and AI evaluation.
 You can also use the simulator to test changes to your AI Agent’s behavior, knowledge, and actions before publishing them.

 How to Start a New Conversation